terminalcloud/apps/docs/structr.md

 ## Usage
-Spin up your terminal container based on this snapshot and click over the "Check your installation" link.
+Spin up your terminal container based on this snapshot and click to the "Check your installation" link.

 Login to **Structr** using the following default credentials: